 It is the most top skin layer of dead cells.
 These cells are keratin impregnated and protect the skin surface.
 As well see later in my articles, it also acts as a light diffuser.
 Then follows more important skin layer

 The epidermis is about 0.1mm thick.
 It mainly consists of connective tissue and cells, so-called melanosomes that produce the pigment melanin.
 The most exciting part is melanosomes and melanin.
 Melanin is a pigment, which protects your deeper organs from hazardous Ultraviolet light.

 White people got less of them; people with dark skin have more of them.
 In the summertime when you get a sunburn, you get darker, because your skin is trying to protect you from harmful ultraviolet light.
 This is why you should be very careful when taking sunbathes at springtime or at the beginning of summer because your skin isn’t ready for taking much sunlight.
 Little by little, taking sunbathes, your skin produces more melanin, and so you are more protected.
 People in Africa have dark skin – guess why?

 Let us leave Epidermis to go to Dermis side.

 The subcutaneous tissue (hypodermis) is the deepest layer of the skin.
 It is missing on parts of the body where the skin is especially thin-the eyelids, nipples, genitals, and shins.
 Subcutaneous tissue acts both as an insulator, conserving body heat, and as a shock absorber, protecting internal organs from injury.
-It also stores fat as an energy reserve in the event extra calories are needed to power the body.
+It also stores fat as an energy reserve if extra calories are needed to power the body.
 The blood vessels, nerves, lymph vessels, and hair follicles also cross through this layer.